mshojaei77/EasyMCP/README.md

 - **add_server.py:**
   A script to add new MCP server configurations to the JSON files.

-- **UV_client.py & NPX_client.py:**
-  Example client scripts that show how to connect to UV and NPX servers respectively.

 - **.env:**
   Contains environment variables such as API keys and model configurations.

 - **requirements.txt:**
   Lists the project dependencies.
-  (Note: For JavaScript projects, remember to use `yarn` for dependency management; however, this project uses Python.)

 ## Contributing